tenzir/tenzir/doc/vast.1.md

 `-e` *endpoint* [*127.0.0.1:42000*]
   The endpoint of the node to connect to or launch.
 (See below)

-`-i` *id* [*random*]
-  Choose an explicit server ID for the consensus module.
-The default value is chosen uniformly at random from the set of valid IDs.

 `-h`
   Display a help message and exit.